 Testing revealed that her cortisol levels were through the roof, so we spent the next few months working together to naturally bring them into balance.
 Through a combination of lifestyle changes, dietary tweaks, and natural supplementation, she slowly made her way back to her old self, feeling optimistic and more equipped to handle stress.

-These stories give you some idea of how biochemical imbalances can trigger or worsen anxiety symptoms.
-Unfortunately, when these imbalances take hold of us, they often set off negative thought patterns and behaviors that kill our self-confidence.
-So it’s important to treat all of the factors [link to Holistic article]—not just physical symptoms, but mental patterns and behaviors that come about as a result.
+As these stories show, however, biochemical imbalances can wreak havoc on your body and your mind, so it’s important to also consider these possible internal triggers of anxiety.
+Not only could they be the real cause of your anxiety in the first place, but these imbalances can set off negative thought patterns and behaviors that kill our self-confidence.
+So it’s vital to treat all of the factors of your anxiety —not just physical symptoms, but mental patterns and behaviors that come about as a result.

-The good news is that all anxiety symptoms—biochemical and otherwise—can be treated naturally, through changes in your diet and lifestyle, as well as herbal remedies.
-These natural solutions to anxiety are infinitely more powerful, healthy and longer lasting than any medication on the market today.
+The good news?
+All anxiety symptoms—biochemical and otherwise—can be treated naturally, through changes in your diet and lifestyle or herbal remedies.
+Plus, these natural solutions to anxiety are infinitely more powerful, healthy and longer lasting than any medication on the market today.